 One important thing about “Customs and Traditions” is that they are constant, they repeat every year and become part of our life, part of what defines our beliefs, our tastes, and our sense of what is right and wrong.

 At school, I used to read the same stories about multicultural religious holidays every year.
-Students heard them in Kindergarten, and by the time they heard them again in fifth grade, they would know them by heart.
-They understood why some of their friends could not participate in sports if they were fasting, or why some of them had different religious beliefs than others.
+Students heard them in Kindergarten, and by the time they heard them again in fifth grade, not only did they know them by heart, but, they could actually feel the difference in comprehension from when they heard it the first time, and that was precious.
+They understood a great deal more about diversity, and why some of their friends could not participate in sports if they were fasting, or why some of them had different religious beliefs than others.